-As an educator, Gregory Kapfhammer develops and teaches courses in the areas of software engineering, software testing, web development, data management, mobile app design, operating systems, and distributed systems.
-He is also a research adviser for undergraduate and graduate theses.
-Kapfhammer’s expertise in teaching was recently recognized when Allegheny College presented him with the Thoburn Award for Excellence in Teaching.
-As an experimental computer scientist, Gregory Kapfhammer conducts research in the areas of software engineering, software testing and analysis, and computer software systems.
-In collaboration with a diverse and highly skilled group of students and colleagues, Kapfhammer pursues research that results in award-winning and frequently cited research papers, oft-complimented presentations, useful free and open-source software, and valued service to a variety of organizations.
+As an educator, Gregory Kapfhammer teaches courses in the alphabetically ordered areas of algorithm analysis, discrete structures, data management, distributed systems, software engineering, software testing, operating systems, and web development.
+He is also a research adviser for undergraduate and graduate theses and PhD dissertations.
+Kapfhammer’s expertise in teaching was recognized when Allegheny College presented him with the Thoburn Award for Excellence in Teaching.
+As a leader of software engineering teams, Kapfhammer creates useful educational software that supports tasks such as project assessment and team formation.

 Funded by Facebook Research and the Mozilla Foundation, Gregory Kapfhammer conducts research in areas such as software engineering and software testing.
 Collaborating with a diverse and skilled group of students and colleagues, Kapfhammer completes research that results in award-winning and frequently cited research papers, oft-complimented presentations, useful free and open-source software, and valued service to a variety of organizations.
 He is an associate editor for the Journal of Software: Evolution and Process, an academic editor for the PeerJ Computer Science journal, a program committee member for conferences like the International Conference on Software Testing, Verification and Validation, and a reviewer for journals such as Transactions on Software Engineering.
 Along with serving as a review panelist at the U.S. National Science Foundation, Kapfhammer works as a program chair and general chair for workshops and conferences.